Chili Lime Shrimp Tacos with Spicy Sriracha Mayo – all wrapped up in homemade pink tortillas made with all natural beet dye!

 The first step is to make the Spicy Sriracha Mayo.
 This can be made ahead and you should take advantage of that!

-Then PREP any toppings and sides you would like to serve along with your pink tacos.
+Then PREP any toppings and sides you would like to serve along with these chili lime shrimp tacos.
 I did three additional toppings/sides:

 - Shredded Red Cabbage (about 2 cups) tossed with the juice of 1/2 lime, salt and chopped cilantro.